Surf-NeRF: Surface Regularised Neural Radiance Fields: Results

 \subsection{Limitations}

-Modelling the scene as surfaces, elements that are better represented volumetrically like hair or subsurface scattering may be unnecessarily regularised and their representation degraded using our proposed regularisation.
-Since Surf-NeRF makes use of a second pass through the network, our methodology takes twice as long on each regularisation step compared to a vanilla training step.
-We enforce geometric consistency during training at the cost of restricting the networks ability to deliver the best photometric accuracy, leading to marginally reduced PSNR scores.
+Modelling the scene as surfaces, volumetric elements like hair or subsurface scattering may have their representation degraded with the proposed regularisation.
+Our methodology takes twice as long on each regularisation step compared to a vanilla training step owing to two passes through the network.
+We enforce geometric consistency during training at the cost of reducing photometric accuracy, leading to slightly reduced PSNR scores.